pauljohnfigueroa/pjsfigueroa/README.md

 - 👋 Hi there, I am Paul
-- 👀 I’m interested in React, Wordpress, NodeJs, and AWS,
+- 👀 I’m interested in ReactJS, NodeJs, and AWS,
-- 🌱 I’m currently sharpening my skills in React, Wordpress, Figma, and AWS.
-- 💞️ I’m looking to collaborate on React and Wordpress theme development projects.
+- 💞️ I’m looking to collaborate on React and Javascript projects.
 - 📫 Contact me at pjsfigueroa@gmail.com

 <!---